 Enrollment steadily increased as the seventh and eighth grades were added in the succeeding years.
 In 1965, the first eighth grade class, with twenty-six students, graduated from St. Joseph’s School.

 The peak in the enrollment was the school year 1965-1966 with 218 students.
 Then, due to the smaller school population, there was a steady decline.
-In the spring of 1971 the decision was made to close the seventh and eighth grade.
+In the spring of 1971, the decision was made to close the seventh and eighth grade.
 In 1979, Kindergarten was added.
-At the present, 2007-2008, there are fifty-five students attending Kindergarten through fifth grade.
+At the present 2022-2023, there are 61 students attending Pre-K through fifth grade.

 During these sixty years, the school has been served by the following pastors: Fr.
 James Grennan 1962-1968, Fr.
 Joseph Scheetz 1968-1972, Fr.
 Maurice Ptacek 1972-1981, Fr.
 Alvin Werth 1981-1988, Fr.
 Don McCarthy 1988-1993, Fr.
 Roger Meitl 1993-2005, Fr.
 Michael Elanjimattahil, CMI.
 2005-2013, Fr.
 Donald Pfannenstiel 2013 -2019, Fr.
 Luke Thielen 2019-Present.